Bob Simon: Career

 CBS News President David Rhodes described him as "a giant of broadcast journalism."
 Similarly, former CBS News anchor Dan Rather said Simon was "one of the best writers ever to work in television journalism."
 He is described by Rather, who worked with him for 38 years, as having been an "old school" journalist, one of the few well-informed "scholar correspondents," and someone who thrived on challenging and dangerous assignments:

 His numerous award-winning stories during his 47-year career took him throughout the world: He won his fourth Peabody Award along with an Emmy Award for covering the world's only all-black symphony in Africa, and won his 27th Emmy for broadcasting details about an orchestra in Paraguay that could only afford to make their instruments out of trash.
 Simon reported from Pakistan after their earthquakes and later from Japan after the 2011 earthquake in Fukushima, which led to a tsunami and nuclear disaster.
 He has also won Emmy Awards for his reporting from Vietnam (two awards), Lebanon, Cambodia, Saudi Arabia, India, and China.

-War zone stories covered by Simon include conflicts in Portugal, Cyprus, the Falkland islands, the Persian Gulf, Yugoslavia, Grenada, Somalia, and Haiti.
+War zone stories covered by Simon include conflicts in Portugal, Cyprus, the Falkland Islands, the Persian Gulf, Yugoslavia, Grenada, Somalia, and Haiti.
 After the 1994 Olympic Winter Games in Norway, he earned an Emmy for covering the attempt by Mossad, Israel's secret intelligence agency, to avenge the deaths of Israeli athletes at the Munich Olympics in 1972.
 And during the 1998 Olympic Winter Games in Nagano, Japan, he delivered a 30-minute report on Louis Zamperini, an American Olympic runner who survived World War II as a Japanese prisoner of war.
 For the story, Simon received a Sports Emmy.

 In 2011, Simon was granted access to Mount Athos and made a two-part 60 Minutes report on the monks.

+Personal life

+Simon married Françoise Anne-Marie in 1966, whom he met when he studied in France while on a Fulbright scholarship.
+They had one daughter, Tanya, who later became a producer for 48 Hours and 60 Minutes, with both collaborating on several stories for the latter series, for which as of 2025 is now the executive producer.

 Death

 On February 11, 2015, Simon was discovered unconscious with severe head injuries in a car crash on the West Side Highway of Manhattan, New York.
 His for-hire driver had lost control, resulting in a collision with another vehicle.
 Simon was extracted from the roof of the limo by rescue workers and transported to St. Luke's–Roosevelt Hospital, where he died a short time later.
 The for-hire driver, who survived the crash, had his driver's license suspended nine times between 2011 and Simon's death.